TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 code and the next block contains the next code, in a fashion similar to “auto-update”^21.
-The time-ordering of those codes is vital: if clients are not aligned regarding which code version to choose, they may break down the ability to even communicate over the network with one another, e.g. in case that the network protocol has been modifided in a non-backward-compatible way.
+The time-ordering of those codes is vital: if clients are not aligned regarding which code version to choose, they may break down the ability to even communicate over the network with one another, e.g. in case that the network protocol has been modified in a non-backward-compatible way.
 One might ask: which kind of blockchain algorithm will Tau use?
 And the answer is trivial: it’ll use whatever its users want it to use.
 If one day a better decentralized